emilywritescode/my-albums-app/.github/ISSUE_TEMPLATE/new-year-setup.md

 - [ ] top_num
 - [ ] num_albums

-*FIRST, do the server upgrade steps below...
-THEN navigate to stats page for the desired year, and grab results from console.
-The check for the total time listened is first, so that value needs to be in the DB before the server returns the cover images.*:
+*FIRST, do the upgrade steps below...
+THEN navigate to stats page for the desired year, and grab result for the total time listened from terminal window console.
+The check for the total time listened is first, so that value needs to be in the DB before the server returns the cover images.
+Refresh the stats page, and grab the cover image links from the terminal window console, and update the DB again.
+Refresh one last time for the stats page to load!*
 - [ ] total_time_ms
 - [ ] first_listened_image (if needed, list separated by commas)
 - [ ] last_listened_image (if needed, list separated by commas)